If you are diagnosed in Colorado

 It is important that you see a Gynecologic Oncologist, not an OB-GYN, for your ovarian cancer care.
 A "gyn" oncologist has extensive training in ovarian cancer surgery and is well-informed about specific chemotherapy treatments.
 Research shows that women who are under the care of a gynecologic oncologist have better outcomes with ovarian cancer.

 Consider joining an ovarian cancer support group where you can share information and support with other women.
 As far as we know, Nicki's Circle Ovarian Cancer Support Groups are the only ovarian cancer-specific support groups available in Colorado.
-We have groups in person and by phone.
+Before the pandemic, we had groups meet in person and one by phone.
+Now, all the groups are available on Zoom, and the phone group has continued meeting by phone.
 You can also consider joining a general cancer support group in your area or accessing online support.

 There is a TON of information available about ovarian cancer on the web.
 Stay informed without becoming overwhelmed.
 Take the information you find with you to your doctor visits, to discuss.
 However, if you get depressed or overwhelmed with all of the statistics and details you read, moderate your exposure and time on the Internet.